 The company has not established a settlement trust like other defendants, but thousands of mesothelioma victims are filing claims against their former employer, and many more will follow in coming years.

-Westinghouse workers in Ohio, employed in Columbus, Cleveland and Mansfield plants, have filed lawsuits and have been awarded for past and future medical costs and pain and suffering.
+Westinghouse workers have filed lawsuits and have been awarded for past and future medical costs and pain and suffering.

 Former workers in positions at light bulb manufacturing plants, turbine and power plant construction, and maintenance workers were most frequently exposed to asbestos fibers, and have successfully filed claims against Westinghouse.

-The Lyon Firm specializes in toxic tort claims and personal injury lawsuits for injured plaintiffs nationwide.
+The Lyon Firm reviews toxic tort claims and personal injury lawsuits for injured plaintiffs nationwide.
 Following cancer or an occupational injury, contact an Asbestos attorney to weigh your legal options and seek compensation.

 Westinghouse does not exist in name, however, its successors may still be liable for asbestos-related injuries that develop years after workers’ initial exposure.